All Books

 by Brook Noel, Pamela D Blair PhD

-A step-by-step guide for navigating the chaos of sudden loss.
+A compassionate guide for navigating the shock of a sudden loss.

 Key Takeaways

-• Manage intense feelings like anger, guilt, and despair.
+• Manage intense, initial feelings like anger, guilt, and despair.

-• Handle the practicalities of a funeral and its aftermath.
+• Handle the overwhelming practicalities of memorials and funerals.

 Who Should Read